Upstatement/ups-public-library/src/entries/the-box-model.md

 #### Content box

-The content, where text and images appear
+The content, where text and images appear.

 #### Padding box

-The area cleared around the content
+The area cleared around the content.

 #### Border box